 We depend, in part, on Internet search engines such as Google, Bing, and Yahoo! to drive traffic to our website.
 The number of consumers we attract to our marketplace from search engines is due in part to how and where our websites rank in unpaid search results.
 These rankings can be affected by a number of factors, many of which are not under our direct control and may change frequently.
-For example, when a consumer searches for a vehicle in an Internet search engine, we rely on a high organic search ranking of our webpages to refer the consumer to our website.
-Our competitors' Internet search engine optimization efforts may result in their websites receiving higher search result rankings than ours, or Internet search engines could change their methodologies in a way that would adversely affect our search result rankings.
+For example, when a consumer search engine search engine, we rely on a high organic search ranking of our webgages to refer the consumer to our website.
+Our competitors' Internet search engine optimization efforts may result in their websites receiving higher search result rankings.
+If Internet search engines could change their methodologies in a way that would adversely affect our search result rankings.
 If Internet search engines modify their search algorithms in ways that are detrimental to us, or if our competitors' efforts are more successful than ours, overall growth in our traffic could slow or our traffic could decline.
-In addition, Internet search engine providers could provide dealer and pricing information directly in search results, align with our competitors, or choose to develop competing products.
+In addition, Internet search engines rould provide dealer and pricing information directly in search results, align with our competitors, or choose to develop competing products.
 Search engines may also adopt a more aggressive auction-pricing system for keywords that would cause us to incur higher advertising costs or reduce our market visibility to prospective users.
 Our website has experienced fluctuations in search result rankings in the past, and we anticipate similar fluctuations in the future.
-Any reduction in the number of consumers directed to our website through Internet search engines could harm our business and operating results.
+Any reduction in the number of consumers directed to our website through Internet search engines sould harm our business and operating results.